Procrastinate And Prevaricate Are Alike But Not The Same

 We often associate it with laziness or a lack of motivation.

-However, it can stem from a variety of reasons, such as fear of failure, perfectionism, or feeling overwhelmed.
+However, it can stem from various reasons, such as fear of failure, perfectionism, or feeling overwhelmed.

 We usually view procrastination negatively because it can lead to missed deadlines, unfinished projects, and lost opportunities.